-This week Microsoft & Sony finally launched their flagship next-generation consoles into the wild.
-As previously announced by Rockstar themselves last week some of their titles are backwards compatible.
-Some of these games include Grand Theft Auto V & Red Dead Redemption 2, which are playable on PS5 and Xbox Series X/S.
+This week, Microsoft & Sony finally launched their flagship next-generation consoles into the wild.
+As previously announced by Rockstar last week, some of their titles are backwards compatible; these titles include Grand Theft Auto V & Red Dead Redemption 2, which are playable on PlayStation 5 and Xbox Series X/S.

-This piece will dive deep into what improvements that players will benefit from these new systems.
-PS5 and Xbox Series X/S are really powerful machines so there’s obviously going to be some large changes to the game performance & the loading times.
+This piece will dive deep into improvements that players will benefit from that these new systems provide.
+The PlayStation 5 and Xbox Series X/S are more powerful than previous generations, which greatly improves game performance and loading times.

 Grand Theft Auto V & GTA Online

-Plus players can also expect a performance boost in GTA Online.
-The game finally operates at steady 30 frames per second.
-Though it’s expected the frame-rate will be uncapped in 2021’s port for both systems.
+Players can also expect a performance boost while playing GTA Online.
+An example of this is that the game finally operates at steady 30 frames per second; it is expected that the frame-rate will be uncapped in 2021’s port for both systems.

 Grand Theft Auto IV

-GTA IV is only backwards compatible on Xbox Series (X/S) & Xbox One, it does benefit from enormous improvements to the game performance, some of these improvements are staggering.
+While GTA IV is only backwards compatible on Xbox Series (X/S) & Xbox One, it does benefit from enormous improvements to the game performance; some of these improvements are staggering.

 Rockstar originally shipped GTA IV with an uncapped frame-rate in 2008 on Xbox 360.
 With this uncapped frame-rate Xbox Series X & Xbox Series S players can finally play GTA IV in 60 frames per second locked with faster loading times.